-one year prior to the Seminar.
+one (1) year prior to the Seminar.

-Follow the guidelines set forth in this Section 4.

 Miscellaneous

 Conference Program.

 With the assistance of the District Board and the Conference Committee, the Governor shall be responsible for planning the programs for Conference.
 The Conference programs shall promote the objects of Zonta International, the approved International Service Projects and the programs for the biennium.